 Ground Power and Preconditioned Air

-For Ground Power energy, per 15 minutes of use:

-For 4F* aircraft: $14.75 (GST exclusive) and $16.23 (GST inclusive);

-For 4E aircraft: $14.75 (GST exclusive) and $16.23 (GST inclusive);

-For 4D aircraft: $7.37 (GST exclusive) and $8.11 (GST inclusive); and

-For 4C aircraft: $7.37 (GST exclusive) and $8.11 (GST inclusive).

-For Preconditioned Air energy, per 15 minutes of use:
+The ground power usage charge applies:

+to your use of ground power facilities and services (Actual Usage) per 15 minutes of use per unit used; or

+where you have not used ground power facilities and services, but those facilities and services were available, calculated by reference to time on bay less 30 minutes (Available Usage) per 15 minutes per unit available.

+The following charges for ground power usage covers your use of preconditioned air facilities and services, which will not be separately charged under these conditions:

-For 4F* aircraft: $13.11 (GST exclusive) and $14.42 (GST inclusive);
+For 4F* aircraft: $21.74 (GST exclusive) and $23.91 (GST inclusive);

-For 4E aircraft: $13.11 (GST exclusive) and $14.42 (GST inclusive);
+For 4E aircraft: $21.74 (GST exclusive) and $23.91 (GST inclusive);

-For 4D aircraft: $11.82 (GST exclusive) and $13.00 (GST inclusive); and
+For 4D aircraft: $12.83 (GST exclusive) and $14.11 (GST inclusive); and

-For 4C aircraft: $7.87 (GST exclusive) and $8.66 (GST inclusive).
+For 4C aircraft: $11.35 (GST exclusive) and $12.49 (GST inclusive).

 *Note: Code 4F aircraft (A380) can use two Ground Power and Preconditioned Air units simultaneously.
 The charge specified is per unit used.

 With reference to the above, a 4F aircraft includes an A380 and a B747-800; a 4E aircraft includes a B787, a B777, a B747, an A350, an A340 and an A330; a 4D aircraft includes a B767, an A310 and an A300; and a 4C aircraft includes a B737 and an A320.

+Environmental Charge

+A spillage charge applies:

+to each fuel, hydraulics or waste spillage event arising from your use of the Airport (which must be reported immediately under clause 7.10); and

+where a bay or other airside area that was last used by you contains a fuel, hydraulics or waste spillage.

+The spillage charge is:

+For unreported spillages: $300.00 (GST exclusive) and $330.00 (GST inclusive); and

+For reported spillages: $150.00 (GST exclusive) and $165.00 (GST inclusive).

-7.10Information Requirements
+Information Requirements

-If you are subject to passenger-based charges under this Schedule 5, you must provide the following information under Clause 3.2 and/or 3.35.2(a)5.3 of the Sydney Airport Conditions of Use:
+If you are subject to passenger-based charges under this Schedule 5, you must provide the following information under clause 5.2(a) and/or 5.3 of the Sydney Airport Conditions of Use:

 the number of Embarking Passengers on your aircraft operating at the Airport on each day, with Domestic-On-Carriage Passengers, Transit Passengers, Transfer Passengers, Infants and Positioning Crew shown separately;